splunk/observability-workshop/content/en/s4r/3-quick-tour/6-infrastructure-home/1-infrastructure-home.md

 {{% notice title="Node Dependencies" style="info" %}}

-The UI will show services that are running on the node you have selected if they have been configured to be monitored in the OpenTelemetry Collector.
+The UI will show services that are running on the node you have selected if they have been configured to be monitored by the OpenTelemetry Collector.

 {{% /notice %}}